codethenews/encyclopedia-of-storytelling/encyclopedia.md

 [Tracking China’s Muslim Gulag: Turning the desert into detention camps - Reuters](https://www.reuters.com/investigates/special-report/muslims-camps-china/)

+## HTML
+HTML is the standard markup language for displaying content in a web browser.
+When combined with [CSS] to define visual presentation, and [JavaScript] for interactivity, you get… websites!
+In other words, HTML is the code that defines the structure of the content you see on the web.

 ## illustration
-Important to note
+Pictures that aren't made using a camera.
 Examples:* [The Marshall Project - Welcome to the The Zo](https://www.themarshallproject.org/2020/02/27/welcome-to-the-zo) - winner of loads of awards, done by the talented Molly Crabapple

 ## immersion
 [jargon]
-This is a term that spans history from theater to cinema to AR.
+Though this term  spans history from theater to cinema to AR, its origin is in architecture and theater.
-IT actually comes from architecture and theatre.
-The composer Richard Wagner described an experience called _gesamtkunstwerk_ or "total theatre" , where he wanted audiences to be immersed...
+The composer Richard Wagner described an experience called _gesamtkunstwerk_ or "total theater" , where he wanted audiences to be immersed...
 Wagner was the first major composer to do operas where the orchestra was concealed from the audience's view - the first time music was effectively a background element to other things going on stage.
 In the late 1800's, this was an early precursor to the use of music in cinema.